Vedantb07/IITISoC-22-Auto1-Last-Mile-Delivery-Drones/README.md

 individual timings so that the performance of the whole process can be analysed.
-- Brownie points: Solving the problem involving the constraint of limited battery time of the drone.
+- Brownie points: Solving the problem involving the constraint of limited battery time of the drone